Milly Alcock

 Milly Alcock with her mother and brothers

-In 2006, Milly first took to the stage in a local church theater.
-She was entrusted with the lead role in the play "Little Red Rocking Hood".
+In 2006, Milly first hit the stage at a local church theater.
+She landed the lead role in the play "Little Red Rocking Hood".
 She carefully crafted the image of the character, dressed in a denim mini skirt and cowboy boots.
-From that premiere, she began to dream of an acting career: "At that moment, I was overwhelmed by euphoria.
-I was standing on stage, thinking about wanting to experience this feeling for the rest of my life."
+From that premiere, she started dreaming of an acting career: "At that moment, I was completely overwhelmed by euphoria.
+I was standing on stage, thinking I wanted to experience this feeling for the rest of my life."

 Milly Alcock as a child